-With an aim to reduce harassment on its platform, now dating app Tinder will ask users ‘Are you sure (AYS)?’ before they post potentially offensive language.
+To reduce harassment on its platform, now dating app Tinder will ask users ‘Are you sure (AYS)?’ before posting potentially offensive language.

 It uses AI to detect harmful language and proactively intervenes to warn the sender their message may be offensive, asking them to pause before hitting send.